Does income protection insurance cover mental health?

 Income protection and mental health [Key facts]

-• Between 2021 and 2022, it’s estimated that 17 million working days were lost due to work related stress, depression or anxiety[3]
+• It’s estimated that 17 million working days per year are lost due to work related stress, depression or anxiety[3]

 • Health workers (such as doctors) and teachers are some of the workers most likely to be affected by workplace stress[4]